By Randall K. O’Bannon, Ph.D., NRL Director of Education & Research

 Foster is a demographer from the University of California-San Francisco (UCSF) who has gained notoriety in scientific circles for something called the “Turnaway Study.”

-Foster repeats a number of these claims in her Rewire commentary, most significantly that “more than two-thirds of women who were denied abortions because they were too late in pregnancy carried their unwanted pregnancies to term.”
+Foster repeats a number of these claims in her Rewire commentary.
+The most significant is that “more than two-thirds of women who were denied abortions because they were too late in pregnancy carried their unwanted pregnancies to term.”
 These findings were consistent, Foster said, with data from other countries where about half of those unable to obtain legal abortions went on to carry the pregnancy to term.